VPeti1/Pama/README.md

 # Disclaimer

-The encryption key is generated based on the machine's ID to ensure security.
-It's essential to keep the password file and the machine secure to prevent unauthorized access to the stored passwords.
+The encryption key is generated based on the machine's ID (On linux) or on the MAC adress (On Windows) to ensure security so the file cant be used on another os or on another computer.